maxweis/i3-ws-groups/README.md

 * minimal additional keybindings

 # Roadmap
-Currently implemented with a minimal patch to i3 and a Python script.
+Currently implemented with a minimal patch to i3 and a Python script (which I am not going to put in this repo).
 It's super hacky, though it seems to work for the most part.
-I would like to implement it in a better, more thought-out way.
+I would like to implement it in a better, more thought-out way in this repo.

 # Motivation
 I naturally found myself wanting this feature through frustration with only 10 easily accessible workspaces in i3.
 I iterated on a few different systems with varying levels of effectiveness.